Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: Non-Hermitian density-matrix renormalization group analysis

-To further explore the behavior of the correlation functions obtained by NH-DMRG, we conduct a two-parameter fitting for $C_2$ and $K_\phi$ in ${}_R\langle S_i^zS_j^z\rangle_R$ [see Eq.~\eqref{eq_SzRR}].
+To further explore the behavior of the correlation functions obtained by NH-DMRG, we perform a two-parameter fitting for $C_2$ and $K_\phi$ in ${}_R\langle S_i^zS_j^z\rangle_R$ [see Eq.~\eqref{eq_SzRR}].
 In NH cases, it has not been explored how the correlation amplitudes and the critical exponents behave in a finite system, and we deal with both the correlation amplitudes and the critical exponents as variables.
 The details of the fitting procedure are as follows.
 Since we deal with open boundary conditions, we have removed $11$ sites from both ends of the spin chain (that is, $i=1, 2, \cdots, 11$ and $i=90, 91, \cdots, 100$ for $L=100$) to exclude the effect of the edges as much as possible.
 We have also removed correlation functions at distances less than $10$ sites (that is, $|i-j|=1, 2, \cdots, 9$) to avoid the higher-order contributions in the correlation functions.
-We have conducted the fitting for the correlation functions at an odd distance and an even distance separately, and confirmed that the parameters obtained by the correlation functions at an odd distance converge faster to those in an infinite system.
-While we have also conducted a fitting for ${}_R\langle S_i^+S_j^-\rangle_R$, there are too many fitting parameters in Eq.~\eqref{eq_S+RR} and therefore the results do not converge with sufficient accuracy.
+We have performed the fitting for the correlation functions at an odd distance and an even distance separately, and confirmed that the parameters obtained by the correlation functions at an odd distance converge faster to those in an infinite system.
+While we have also performed a fitting for ${}_R\langle S_i^+S_j^-\rangle_R$, there are too many fitting parameters in Eq.~\eqref{eq_S+RR} and therefore the results do not converge with sufficient accuracy.
+We note that, as the biorthogonal correlation functions and the fitting parameters become complex, it is difficult to perform a fitting for the biorthogonal correlation functions with sufficient accuracy.
 The critical exponent $K_\phi$ obtained by the fitting of ${}_R\langle S_i^zS_j^z\rangle_R$ at an odd distance is shown in Fig.~\ref{fig_K_phi_odd_fit}.
 We see that the fitting results show the behavior qualitatively consistent with that of the exact solutions for small $|\Delta_\gamma|$.
 We have also confirmed that the fitting results for $C_2$ agree qualitatively well with the exact results of an infinite system in the Hermitian limit \cite{Hikihara98} (exact results of $C_2$ for the NH cases are not known).
-Large difference between the fitting results and the exact results for large $|\Delta_\gamma|$ is due to the finite-size effect as the model approaches the transition point, where the cosine term in the NH sine-Gordon model \eqref{eq_NHSG} becomes relevant.
+Large difference between the fitting results and the exact results for large $|\Delta_\gamma|$ is due to a finite-size effect as the model approaches the transition point, where the cosine term in the NH sine-Gordon model \eqref{eq_NHSG} becomes relevant.
 Though the fitting accuracy is low compared to the results obtained by the finite-size scaling analysis in Fig.~\ref{fig_finite_size_scaling}(a) due to the effect of the edges, the results shown in Fig.~\ref{fig_K_phi_odd_fit} give qualitatively the same behavior as those in Fig.~\ref{fig_finite_size_scaling}(a).
 The NH-DMRG results obtained in this section strongly support the analytical results obtained in Secs.~\ref{sec_correlation} and \ref{sec_ExactFinite}.